trustoncloud/tmxcaliber/README.md

 $: tmxcaliber map -h
 ```
 ## Usage
-Details for supported operations are as follows:
+Details for supported operations, including the new list operations, are as follows:

 ### List Threats